-We analyse the broad industrial sector from both a climate-energy and social-economy perspective.
-We identify the potential for electrification and other technological processes in various industries, changes to which will enable rapid and cost-acceptable reductions in fuel consumption and CO2 emissions.
+We analyse the broad industrial sector from both a climate-energy and socio-economic perspective.
+We identify the potential for electrification and other technological processes in various industries, changes which will enable rapid and cost-acceptable reductions in fuel consumption and CO2 emissions.

 By changing the way of thinking about industrial processes and taking their carbon footprint into account in the economic calculation, the place and role of Polish companies on the global market, and thus the condition of the Polish economy, will depend on the pace of industry transformation.
 In the new reality, Polish industry may see its chances in the production of modern, low-emission equipment.
 It is their availability that may determine the pace and success of the energy transition in our country.
 This is an important area of analysis in the programme as well.